 Southern Tip of Manhattan

-In the Financial District, you can walk the sidewalks Wall Street, see the soaring Freedom Tower at One World Trade Center, and visit the area’s many significant landmarks such as 9/11 Museum, the Reflection Pools of the 9/11 Memorial, and museums honoring Jewish Heritage and American Indians.
+In the Financial District, you can walk the sidewalks of Wall Street, see the soaring Freedom Tower at One World Trade Center, and visit the area’s many significant landmarks, such as the 9/11 Museum, the Reflection Pools of the 9/11 Memorial, and museums honoring Jewish Heritage and American Indians.

 The South Street/Fulton neighborhood features lively shops, sights, restaurants, and attractions at South Street Seaport at Pier 17.
-The South Street Seaport museum will give you great insight to this section – one of Manhattan’s oldest.
+The South Street Seaport Museum will give you great insight into this section, one of Manhattan’s oldest.
 You can even set sail on the Pioneer – an 1885 schooner – which is available for daily cruises and private charters.

 Battery Park’s spacious area features Castle Clinton, seasonal outdoor entertainment, and harbor ferries to Governor’s Island, the Statue of Liberty, and Staten Island.